classroomtechtools/ibdpcs_pseudocode_learningtools/README.md

 You're done!
 You can now type IB Pseudocode and execute it like real code!

 To exit the Jupyter Lab program, type `^C` or close the terminal window.

-Whenever you want to run Jupyter, just go to the path again …

 ### Command Line